Framing a Floor

 Second Floor Framing

-The second floor level floor framing attaches to the double-top-plate of the first floor walls.
+The second-floor framing attaches to the double plate on top of the first-floor walls.

 What next?